MimirHQ/paintbot/README.md

 Read [the documentation](docs.md) to read the rules see what methods can be used.

+See `examplegame.py` for a sample game with two sample players, all defined in a single file.

 Consider this short, example player code:

 ```python